 When renting a car, choosing what insurance coverage to go with can be one of the biggest stress factors, if you don't know anything about Iceland and insurances.

-Here in Iceland, there are 2 mandatory insurances: Collision Damage Waiver and Third Party Liability.
-Sometimes, the Third Party Liability will be included under the 'Collision Damage Waiver'.
+Here in Iceland, there are normally 2 basic insurances: Collision Damage Waiver and Third Party Liability.
+Sometimes, the Third Party Liability will be bundled under the 'Collision Damage Waiver' in the terms.

 The Super Collision Damage Waiver is an advancement of the 'Collision Damage Waiver' and significantly lowers the self-risk amount (the sum you could pay up to if the vehicle is damaged).